giantswarm/devctl/docs/pr-approve-merge-renovate.md

 - **Parallel Processing**: All PRs are processed simultaneously
 - **No waiting**: You don't need to wait for one PR to finish before the next starts
 - **Auto-retry**: PRs with pending checks are automatically retried until ready
+- **Continuous Discovery**:
-- **Continuous Discovery**: New PRs matching the query are automatically detected every 10 seconds
+  - Normal mode: New PRs detected every 10 seconds
+  - Watch mode: New PRs detected every minute
-- Example: 13 PRs can be processed in the time it takes for the slowest one to become ready
+- **Example**: 13 PRs can be processed in the time it takes for the slowest one to become ready

+## Watch Mode Use Cases

+Watch mode (`--watch`) is particularly useful for:
+- **Mass dependency updates**: When Renovate creates many PRs for the same update across multiple repositories
+- **Gradual rollouts**: When PRs are created over time as different repositories become eligible
+- **Long-running automation**: Keep the command running in CI/CD or as a background process
+- **Batch operations**: Process all PRs of a certain type as they appear without manual intervention

 ## Notes